-Consensus policy is to comply fully with all applicable laws regulating the employer-employee relationship, and workplace environment.
+Consensus policy is to comply fully with Applicable Law regulating the employer-Covered Individual relationship, and workplace environment.
 We are committed to a work environment in which all individuals are treated with respect and dignity.
-We are committed to complying with all of requirements of all employment regulations and laws and will implement procedures to ensure that all human resources policies comply to provide equal opportunity for hire, promotion, and training for all employees.
+We are committed to complying with all of requirements of all employment regulations and laws and will implement procedures to ensure that all human resources policies comply to provide equal opportunity for hire, promotion, and training for all Covered Individuals.

-CONSENSUS strictly prohibits unlawful harassment of any nature.
+Consensus strictly prohibits unlawful harassment of any nature.

 It is our policy that we do not tolerate harassment on any basis, including sexual harassment.
-Any employee who believes he or she has been unlawfully discriminated against or sexually harassed should promptly report the facts of the incident to his or her supervisor, manager, or any member of leadership or to Human Resources or to the Compliance Officer.
+Any Covered Individual who believes he or she has been unlawfully discriminated against, or sexually harassed, should promptly report the facts of the incident to a supervisor, a member of leadership, Human Resources, or the Compliance Officer.